-As per MTSA's Discrimination/Harassment Policy (see policy: 3.2.303 Discrimination/Harassment Policy) "It shall be a violation of this policy for any employee or any student to discriminate against or harass an employee or student through disparaging conduct or communication that is inherently discriminatory".
-This includes, but is not limited to, discrimination in regards to race, color, sex, age, disability, marital status, full or part time status, religion, sexual orientation, gender identity, or national origin (see policy: 3.2.104 Nondiscrimination Policy).
+As per MTSA's Discrimination/Harassment Policy "It shall be a violation of this policy for any employee or any student to discriminate against or harass an employee or student through disparaging conduct or communication that is inherently discriminatory".
+This includes, but is not limited to, discrimination in regards to race, color, sex, age, disability, marital status, full or part-time status, religion, sexual orientation, gender identity, or national origin (see Nondiscrimination Policy).

-This policy covers employee and student communication using MTSA issued e-mail (sent by or received to), school based online programs/apps (i.e. Blackboard, Medatrax), and all employee and student social media accounts during their tenure when used as a representative of MTSA.
+This policy covers employee and student communication using MTSA issued e-mail (sent by or received to), school-based online programs/apps, and all employee and student social media accounts during their tenure when used as a representative of MTSA.